 The first-ever Sustainability Week – a series of events focusing on the contribution of the arts, sciences, and humanities to our understanding of the planet – brought local high school students together with Mesa College students, faculty, and staff.

-Read It NowFiled Under: Leticia Lopez, Sustainability Week, SEEDS, Organic Garden, Sustainability
+Read It NowFiled Under: Sustainability Week, Leticia Lopez, Organic Garden, SEEDS, Sustainability